 • Transcribing files and recordings.
 Its home turf, and it is the best there.

-• Price of entry.
-A free version, and Pro at €64 one-time versus Infina's $99.
+• Price.
+A free version, and Pro at €64 one-time versus Infina's $99/year.
+Cheaper to start and cheaper to keep.

 • Languages for transcripts.
 100+ languages for file transcription; base Infina is English only, with more languages via the cloud add-on.